wanjo-tech/vm2/README.md

 * (DONE) import() can be intercepted.
 (TODO) handover to caller in future
 * (DONE) timeout handling to defence ddos attach by codes like: (async()=>{while(1)0})
 * (DONT) sth throw from sandbox need to be checked.
-* (WAIT) works in bun (another js runtime) not yet; waiting for their patches.
+* (WAIT) works in bun (another js runtime): not yet, waiting for their patches.
-* (WAIT) some inner uncaughtRejectPromise waiting for catching

-thanks to @j4k0xb and @XmiliaH keep sending wonderful cases even being annoyed by me ;)
+Great thanks to @j4k0xb and @XmiliaH keep sending wonderful cases even being annoyed by me ;)

 ## application

-I use it in my kk project.
+* I use it in my kk project.
+* wait for you

 ## docker/podman

-TBD
+(COMING SOON)

 ## contribution